 Different psychiatrists use different treatments.
 These can involve:

 - psychotherapy – that is, talking about problems and feelings

 Video Adolescent psychiatrists and teenage mental health

 In this video, adolescent psychiatrist Sloane Madden talks about treating teenagers, particularly those with chronic conditions.
 He says illness and medication can impact on mental health.
 He tells us how someone might be referred to an adolescent psychiatrist, and about the way he works with teenagers and their families.

 You and your child might see a social worker if you need help finding your way through the services system or getting in touch with community resources and support networks.

-Social workers can also work as a case manager for your child, helping him connect with appropriate organisations and therapies.
+A social worker might also work as a case manager for your child, helping him connect with appropriate organisations and therapies.
 Some social workers can also offer therapy treatments for your child and your family.